 A reverse mortgage scam can lead to elderly homeowners becoming homeless in a matter of weeks.

-Please continue reading to understand what a reverse mortgage is, how they can be used to scam homeowners, and how you can avoid a reverse mortgage scam.
+Please continue reading to understand what a reverse mortgage is.
+It is important to know how companies may use them to scam homeowners.
+Find out how you can avoid a reverse mortgage scam.

 How a Reverse Mortgage Works

 For someone to obtain a reverse mortgage, the property must be his or her primary residence.
 The property should be owned fully by the applicant, or the individual should have a good amount of equity in the home.